 Now is a great time to take stock of what's working—and not working—in your life.

 Around this time of year, you’re bound to see loads of articles about spring cleaning.
 And with the rise of Marie Kondo’s bestselling book The Life-Changing Magic of Tidying Up, decluttering has taken on a near-spiritual status.
-Spring is a time of rebirth, and just as we like to open the windows and give the house new light and new life, it is also the perfect time to clean out our emotional closets, where the dust-bunnies of fear and mildew of stagnation take hold.
+Spring is a time of rebirth, and just as we like to open the windows and give the house new light and new life, it is also the perfect time to break out the vacuum cleaner and clean out our emotional closets, where the dust-bunnies of fear and mildew of stagnation take hold.

 Cleaning out a closet has its challenges: Do you keep the much-loved sweater that is stained?
 Should you hang on to the jeans you swear you’ll fit into again someday?
 So it comes as no surprise that facing what’s in your emotional closet will take a little courage, patience and dedication.
 But if you follow these steps, you’ll kick off spring with a well-organized and freshly polished state of mind.

 The first step for cleaning out anything—emotional or otherwise—is to take a look at everything and see what you have.
 When it comes to emotional housekeeping, this means making time to write down what’s going on in the main areas of your life: work, home, relationships and love.
 What’s working well in these areas?
 What would you like to change?
 You may want to think about the fundamental building blocks of well-being according to positive psychology (PERMA), and see how you stack up there.
 Do you feel you have enough meaning in your life?
 Do you lack a sense of achievement at work, and are you engaged with the world around you?

 Step 2: Let go of what’s not working